zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 > This was definitely not a conversation I waned to l isten to.
 I looked around for another table, somewhere I could escape to.
 > Woman: Yes, I do feel some heartburn and bloating.
 Do you really think it could be acid reflux?
 I do have a problem with too much g as and burping a lot.
 Will an antacid help, do you think?
 > By this time, I was in panic mode.
 If I didn’t get away from this woman soon, I’d surely be sick to my stomach!
 > I begin our story by saying, “There is nothing I en joy more than spending a couple of hours relaxing at a café.”
 I enjoy going to a café and relaxing, not doing any work.
 “I sit drinking my tea and reading,” I sa y.
 “What could be better?”
 Then I hear a woman who’s talking next to me.
 She says, “So I think I may have to see a doctor soon.”
 The woman is not talking to me.
 I’m  sitting in a café and I can hear the woman talking to someone else.
 She says sh e may have to go see the doctor soon.
 Why?
 Well, she then tells us.
 “You know I’ve had these terrible pains in my stoma ch.”
-Your “stomach” (stomach) is the part of your body that processes t he food and drink so that you have energy for your body.
+Your “stomach” (stomach) is the part of your body that processes the food and drink so that you have energy for your body.
 The woman is having pain s in her stomach.
 Her stomach hurts.
 She continues, “My digestion is terr ible, and now I think I might have an ulcer.”
 “Digestion” (digestion) is the biol ogical process of converting food into energy for your body.
 The stomach is part of y our “digestive system” – part of the system in your body that converts food into energy.

 The woman says her digestion is “terrible.”
 And, sh e says she thinks she might have an ulcer.
 An “ulcer” (ulcer) is basically a so re on the inside surface of your stomach that produces pain.
 Ulcers can be very pain ful.
 Many ulcers are caused not by food, but by a type of bacteria.
 We discover ed in the last 20 years or so that there is a kind of bacteria that causes a lot of ulcers, but we won’t go into that.

 This woman thinks she might have an ulcer.
 I then r eturn in the story and comment.
 I say, “Well, I was having a relaxing time  until I started overhearing the woman at the next table talking loudly on her cell phone.”
 “To overhear” (overhear) does not mean to hear too much, but rath er it means to hear something without trying to hear it, simply because  you are close to whatever is making that sound.
 Usually, we use this verb “to ov erhear” when we’re talking about hearing the conversation of another person.

-I’m sitting at the café and there is a woman next t o me who is talking loudly on her cell phone.
+I’m sitting at the café and there is a woman next to me who is talking loudly on her cell phone.
 This is one of the things that I be lieve should be illegal, and I will vote for any politician that makes it illegal for y ou to talk loudly on your cell phone inside a café.
 There, I’ve said it.
-Now, I’m overhe aring the woman at the next table, and she continues with her conversation abou t her stomach problems.
+Now, I’m overhe aring the woman at the next table, and she continues with her conversation abou ther stomach problems.
 She says, “No, I don’t think it could be lactose intole rance.”

 I’m only hearing one side of the conversation – one  person in the conversation.
 So, we hear the woman responding probably to a ques tion from the person with whom she’s speaking.
 The woman says she doesn’t thi nk it could be lactose